Northern bobwhite: Housing

 Bobwhites are generally compatible with most parrots, softbills and doves.
 This species should, however, be the only ground-dwelling species in the aviary.
 Most individuals will do little damage to finches, but one should watch that nests are not being crushed when the species perches at night.
 Single pairs are preferred, unless the birds have been raised together as a group since they were chicks.
 Some fighting will occur between cocks at breeding time.
 One cock may be capable of breeding with several hens, but the fertility seems to be highest in the eggs from the preferred hen.
 Aviary style is a compromise between what is tolerated by the bird and what is best for the bird.
 Open parrot-style type aviaries may be used, but some birds will remain flighty and shy in this situation.
 In a planted aviary, this species will generally settle down to become quite tame and confiding.
 Parents with chicks will roost on the ground, forming a circular arrangement, with heads facing outwards.
 In the early morning and late afternoon, the cock will utter his call, which, although not loud, carries well and may offend noise-sensitive neighbors.
 Most breeding facilities keep birds in breeding groups on wire up off the ground.
-This keeps the birds clean and generally avoids diseases and parasites, which can devastate a covey.
-Cages with mesh floors for pairs and trios are also employed, but usually where there is a photo-period manipulation to keep birds breeding through winter.